Red Sea Cruises

-A Red Sea cruise is a fantastic way to visit some of the world's most fascinating and beautiful treasures.
-Blessed with a wonderful climate all year round, Red Sea cruises are a great way to combine soaking up some winter sun with visits to Egypt and Jordan’s fascinating archaeological sites.
-If that wasn’t enough, the Red Sea itself offers stunning coral reefs, teeming with tropical fish and other marine life that you're free to explore on a diving excursion.
+A Red Sea cruise is a fantastic way to visit some of the world’s most fascinating destinations and beautiful treasures throughout Africa and the Middle East.
+Blessed with a welcoming climate throughout the year, Red Sea cruises are also a fantastic way to combine soaking up some winter sunshine with visits to remarkable historical landmarks – like the Great Pyramids and Sphinx in Egypt, or the ancient ruins of Petra in Jordan.
+If that wasn’t enough, the Red Sea is also home to some stunning coral reefs and tropical marine life you’ll be able to encounter on diving excursions.

-Meanwhile, you'll be delighted by the variety of water sports and beach activities on offer throughout the Red Sea resorts.
-Whether you'd like to discover the marine life on a snorkelling trip or would rather skim the waves trying your hand at paddleboarding or windsurfing, the perfect day ashore awaits.
+You’ll also be delighted by the variety of water sports and beach activities available throughout the Red Sea’s resorts; whether you’re interested in embarking on a snorkelling excursion to discover the marine life of the region, or skimming the waves windsurfing, the perfect day ashore awaits.

 Home to Jordan’s lost city, Petra is considered to be the eighth wonder of the ancient world - an entire city carved into a sandstone cliff.
 Not discovered until the 19th century and then more recently excavated in the 1950's, this rose-red city is now considered one of the genuine Wonders of the World.
 Walk through the entrance to the old city of As-Siq and make your way down to the majestic Treasury (Al-Khazneh), past the Roman Theatre and then on to marvel at the Royal Tombs.
 You will feel like a star, having taken the leading role in Indiana Jones and the Temple of Doom before returning to the sumptuous relaxing surroundings of your ship.